eritpchy/videosubfinder-cli/Docs/readme_eng.txt

    in the line are "Min Segments Count" of neighboring blocks with "swings"> = "Sum Color Difference ", then the line is assumed to be text-containing.

-Sum Multiple Color Diff - used at the end of the secondary processing.
+Min Sum Multiple Color Diff - used at the end of the secondary processing.
 How are you should still remember at the end of the secondary processing we possibly have in any of the line "Line Height" still left some blocks (potentially text-containing blocks).
 The whole area from their beginning to the end